ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

 In the above bash command, `-z` option allows the input data to be a sequence of lines.

-See the modification to above for single line modifier:
+See the modification above for single line modifier:

 ```bash
 echo 'Hello